 SFHS has a contract with the surrounding neighborhoods, and to that end, students may never be dropped off or picked up on M Street and surrounding neighborhoods, i.e. 58th, 59th, 60th, 61st, 62nd, Janey Way, or in any of the surrounding neighborhoods.
-Progressive discipline will be issued for any student in violation; additional violations violation will cause the student to be sent to Saturday school
+Progressive discipline will be issued for any student in violation; additional violations will cause the student to be sent to Saturday school.

 Only students who live in the St. Francis neighborhood and walk, bike, take public transportation, or those that pick up a sibling at St. Mary are eligible to use the M Street entrance gate.
+This gate cannot be used for early dismissals or late arrivals.